Get

 How to Give Your Dog Pumpkin for an Upset Stomach

-1. Start by consulting your veterinarian.
+1. Start by consulting a veterinarian.
 They’ll be able to give you a rough estimate of how much pumpkin you should feed your dog based on their weight and if it is suitable in this situation.

 2. Ensure that you buy pure pumpkin with no added preservatives.
 The added preservatives can upset your dog’s stomach further, and you won’t get rid of diarrhea if you accidentally feed your dog pumpkin pie mix!
 Avoid salt and sugar in canned pumpkin.